somebox/runcue/docs/design_spec.md

 1. Calls the application's `dependency_satisfied` callback for each dependency
 2. Holds dependent work until all dependencies return `true`
-3. Fails dependents if a prerequisite work unit fails
+3. Fails dependents immediately if a prerequisite fails or is cancelled
 4. Fails work units whose dependencies don't resolve within `dependency_timeout`

 ```text